Liveness and Latency of Byzantine State-Machine Replication (Extended Version): SMR Synchronizer Specification and Implementation

 \item $\forall v.\, {\tm{v+1}\fdef} \,{\implies}\, \tl{v+1} \le

 $ \end{enumerate} } \end{theorem}

 The theorem gives a witness for $\B$ in \entry: it is the next view after the highest one entered by a correct process at or before $\GST+\rho$ (or $1$ if no view was entered).
 Property~\ref{eq:gen-bounded-entry:main} bounds the latest time any correct process can enter a view that has been previously entered by a correct process.
 It is similar to \entry, but also handles views $< \B$.
 Property~\ref{eq:lat-bound1:main} refines \progress: while the latter guarantees that the synchronizer will enter $v+1$ if enough processes ask for this, the former bounds the time by which this will happen.
-We explain the use of these properties in \S\ref{sec:latency}.